A riding journey in one of Zambia’s remote wilderness destinations, accessible only on horseback

 “I have been on many horse riding holidays and I can say without hesitation that this was the absolute best riding holiday that I have ever experienced!”

 A stay at Zambian Horseback Safaris allows for pure riding freedom over ancient floodplains without holes - providing the space for long stretches of fast-paced riding on well-schooled horses.
+We offer a straightforward rate structure, starting with a 3-night horse safari.
+For those looking to extend their adventure, you can choose to stay at our home base, Chundukwa River Lodge in Livingstone, and explore the awe-inspiring Victoria Falls at your leisure.

 what makes this horse safari unique